How can social casino affiliates create landing pages for paid traffic?

 Step-by-step implementation plan

 Start with research.
-Define target personas, identify traffic sources, and set the primary conversion metric—CPL, click-through rate, or qualified lead rate.
-Map the user journey from ad creative to landing page to final offer or capture, documenting every click and redirect.
-Select a page template that matches your funnel: pre-sell, direct offer, or lead capture.
+Define the target audience, identify traffic sources, and set the primary conversion metric, such as CPL, click-through rate, qualified lead rate, or downstream quality where partner data is available.
+Map the user journey from ad creative to landing page to final offer or capture flow, documenting every click, form field, and redirect.

-Create the page content starting with a concise headline, supporting subheadline, hero section, and two to three proof points that are factual and non-promotional.
 Implement the primary CTA and remove unnecessary fields or steps to lower friction.
 Add mandatory compliance text, privacy notices, and opt-in controls.
-Install tracking pixels, UTM parameters, and a tag manager, then validate events.
+Install tracking pixels, UTM parameters, and a tag manager, then validate events before spending meaningfully.
 Run QA across devices and browsers, confirm load speed, and verify ad policy compatibility before launching with a controlled budget to observe early performance signals.

 - Research: define target personas, traffic sources, and conversion metric(s)